Sorokintech/weather-app/README.md

 ## Stack

-This project has been built with React, Styled-Components and using API from [Link to a web page] (https://weatherstack.com "This title will appear as a tooltip")
+This project has been built with React, Styled-Components and using API from [https://weatherstack.com] ( "This title will appear as a tooltip")